-Obsolete equipment having a value of less than \$5,000 will be sold or disposed of in a manner determined by the board.
-In most circumstances the board will chose to sell obsolete school vehicles, not used for trade-in, at a local auction venue. (lowa Code ch.
-297.22 (1) (d).
-However, the sale of equipment, furnishings or supplies disposed of in this manner will be published in a newspaper of general circulation.
-The publication of the sale or disposition will be published with at least one insertion each week for two consecutive weeks.
-Any other disposition may be done in any other manner so with only one insertion in same newspaper.
+Obsolete equipment or property other than real property having a value of less no more than \$25,000 may be sold or disposed of in a manner determined by the board.
+The superintendent has the discretion to use various procedures such as accepting bids, disposal, etc. For equipment that is determined to be a minimal value (less than the cost of advertising), it may be given away or thrown away.
+However, the sale or disposition of equipment, furnishings or supplies disposed of in this manner will be published in a newspaper of general circulation.
+The publication of the sale will be published with at least one insertion each week for two consecutive weeks.
+Any disposition other than a sale will be published once in same newspaper.

-A public hearing will be held regarding the disposal of the equipment with a value of \$5,000 or more prior to the board's final decision.
-The board will adopt a resolution announcing the proposed sale and will publish notice of the time and place of the public hearing and the description of the property will be in the resolution.
-Notice of the public hearing will be published at least once, but not less than 10 days and not more than 20 days, prior to the hearing date.
+A public hearing will be held regarding the disposal of the equipment with a value of \$25,000 or more prior to the board's final decision.
+The board will adopt a resolution announcing the proposed sale or disposition and will publish notice of the time and place of the public hearing and the description of the property will be in the resolution.
+Notice of the public hearing will be published at least once, but not less than 10 days and not more than 20 days, prior to the hearing date unless otherwise required by law.
 Upon completion of the public hearing, the board may dispose of the equipment.